Quick overview

 What is the purpose and importance of bonds?

-Currently, many people are reacting to the high inflation rate and trying to save their savings.
-They are looking for a suitable platform to keep the value of their finances from declining and are therefore contacting financial advisers for advice.
 There are thousands of them in the market, from the top ones who are continuously educated and have extensive knowledge of financial instruments and investments, to those who will recommend almost anything that will bring them a high commission.
-And it is the high commissions that some issuers promise to advisers, who in turn offer their financial products to a wide range of recipients regardless of whether it is right for them.

 The bottom line is that not only from the point of view of investors, but also from the point of view of issuers, mass distribution of bonds may in some cases appear short-sighted.
-Doing business primarily with other people’s money carries with it a considerable risk of loss and can thus ultimately be a threat to all involved.
+Doing business primarily with other people’s money carries a considerable risk of loss and can ultimately be a threat to all involved.

 Are you solving a similar problem?